Specifications of a Cellular Modem

 Carrier-Specific Devices

-Though it is technically possible to build devices that work across multiple carriers - many mobile hotspots, internet devices, and even some phones are designed and specifically optimized for a primary carrier.
-Even if the modem chipset inside supports additional bands other carriers use, these bands might not be enabled in the device.
+Though it is technically possible to build devices that work for every carrier—even globally—many mobile hotspots, internet devices, and phones are designed and specifically optimized for a primary carrier.
+Even if the modem chipset inside supports additional bands other carriers use, these bands might not be enabled.

-Typically, these devices tend to be offered directly by the carrier for purchase and are even branded as such.
+These devices are offered directly by the carrier for purchase and are usually branded as a carrier-device.

 For example, the Inseego MiFi X Pro has different versions designed for Verizon or T-Mobile that support different cellular bands.
 And, the Netgear Nighthawk M6 has models specifically for AT&T and an "all carrier" unlocked model.

-Just because a device is branded for one carrier, that doesn't mean it won't work with others.
-It might!
+Just because a device is branded for one carrier doesn't mean it won't work with others—it might!

-If you do have a carrier-locked device - you'll need to jump through hoops to get your current carrier to unlock the device before you can connect to their competitors.
+If you do have a carrier-locked device, you'll need to jump through hoops to get your current carrier to unlock it before you can connect to their competitors.

-Higher-end cellular-embedded mobile routers, in particular, tend to support multiple carriers by default and are typically not tied to any specific one.
+Higher-end cellular-embedded mobile routers, in particular, support multiple carriers by default and are typically not tied to any specific one.

-Flagship smartphones tend to have cross-carrier compatibility as well, but you still need to check the specific specs of the phone, as some are released with features tied specifically to a single carrier.
+Flagship smartphones tend to have cross-carrier compatibility as well.
+However, you still need to check the phone's specific specs, as some are released with features tied specifically to a single carrier or are regional/country-specific models.

 For more on using carrier-specific devices on other networks: